Studies Off-Campus & Abroad

 Maine Coast Semester at Chewonki offers juniors the opportunity to live and learn on a 400-acre saltwater peninsula, where they explore rocky intertidal zones, sandy shores, and freshwater streams on the Maine coast.
 They may snowshoe alongside moose tracks, kayak to Hungry Island, hike the Appalachian Trail, or scale Mt.
 Katahdin.
 Students’ eyes are opened to the ecosystems around them as they learn to look differently at every bird or flower, tree or tide pool, and discover in the process that everything is connected.

 At the heart of Maine Coast Semester at Chewonki is a challenging academic program for students who share the goal of exploring the natural world through rigorous courses in natural science, environmental issues, literature and writing, art, history, mathematics, and languages.
 Classes are small — averaging fewer than eight students each — and take place around tables or outside.
 In addition to their studies, students work on an organic farm, in a woodlot, and on maintenance and construction projects on campus.
 These real-world and hands-on experiences complement the traditional components of every class.

 Enrollment is limited to 40 students, who are taught by 12 faculty members in residence.

 The School for Ethics and Global Leadership

-The mission of The School for Ethics and Global Leadership is to provide intellectually motivated high school juniors representing the diversity of the United States with the best possible opportunity to shape themselves into ethical leaders who create positive change in our world.
+The mission of The School for Ethics and Global Leadership (SEGL) is to provide intellectually motivated high school juniors who represent the diversity of the United States with the best possible opportunity to shape themselves into ethical leaders who create positive change in our world.